saucelabs/cypress-junit-plugin/README.md

 ## Usage

-Run your Cypress tests as you normally would.
-The plugin will automatically generate a JUnit report in the specified location(default: `junit.xml`) after the test run completes.
+Simply run your Cypress tests as usual.
+The plugin will automatically generate a JUnit report at the specified location (default: `junit.xml`) after the test run is complete.

 ```bash
 cypress run